Christina Carreira

-Christina Carreira (born April 3, 2000) is a Canadian ice dancer who competes for the United States.
-With her skating partner, Anthony Ponomarenko, she is a two-time Four Continents bronze medalist (2022, 2024), three-time ISU Grand Prix medalist (one silver, two bronzes), a ten-time medalist on the ISU Challenger Series (four golds, four silvers, two bronzes), and a four-time U.S. national medalist.
+Christina Carreira (born April 3, 2000) is a Canadian-American ice dancer who competes for the United States.
+With her skating partner, Anthony Ponomarenko, she is a two-time Four Continents bronze medalist (2022, 2024), three-time ISU Grand Prix medalist (one silver, two bronzes), eleven-time medalist in the ISU Challenger Series (four golds, five silvers, two bronzes), and a five-time U.S. national medalist.
+She represented the United States at the 2026 Winter Olympics.

 They are also two-time World Junior medalists (silver in 2018, bronze in 2017), the 2017 JGP Final silver medalists, and the 2018 U.S. national junior champions.

 Personal life

 Carreira was born on April 3, 2000, in Montreal, Quebec, Canada.
+Born with two dislocated hips, her family was told that she would never run or play sports.
 French is her first language.
 In spring 2013, she moved to Novi, Michigan, United States.

-In May 2018, Carreira filed a petition to be deemed an "alien with extraordinary ability", which would allow her to apply for permanent residency.
+In May 2018, Carreira filed a petition to be deemed an "alien with extraordinary ability", which would allow her to apply for permanent residence.
 The petition was denied in August, the decision asserting that her awards "were not directly awarded to you.
 They were awarded for your performance as part of a sports team...[W]e do not consider such honors to be a nationally or internationally recognized prize or award for excellence in the field of endeavor because it is limited to members of that association and participants of those competitions."
 She filed a lawsuit in October, describing the conclusions as "entirely irrational".
 Carreira dropped the lawsuit in early 2019.

 Carreira received her American green card in August 2020.
 In November 2025, she obtained U.S. citizenship.